CyVerse-learning-materials/learning-materials-home/index.rst

         for quantifying transcript abundances in an RNA-Seq experiment.
 Sleuth is designed to analyze and visualize the Kallisto results in R.
-    * - |CyVerse NEON Data Institute 2018|
-      - Discovery Environment, Atmosphere
-      - Provision Atmosphere as a Data Science Workbench running Docker, Singularity, Project Jupyter, and RStudio-Server.
-The
-        |NEON Data Institute 2018| focus is on remote sensing and reproducible
-        workflows in Python and R.
     * - |Genome Annotation with MAKER|
       - SciApps, Discovery Environment
       - This tutorial is a step-by-step guide for using SciApps to perform MAKER